 BKS Iyengar is an Indian teacher of Hatha Yoga with a western influence.
 To be sure our information is correct, many quotes are taken directly from the Wikipedia organization.
 They have already performed extensive research on Yoga.

-B. K. S., or Bellur Krishnamachar Sundararaja Iyengar (born December 14, 1918), is the founder of Iyengar Yoga and is considered one of the foremost yoga teachers in the world.
+B. K. S., or Bellur Krishnamachar Sundararaja Iyengar (born December 14, 1918 - death August 20, 2014), is the founder of Iyengar Yoga and is considered one of the foremost yoga teachers in the world.
 He has written many books on yoga practice and philosophy including Light on Yoga, Light on Pranayama, and Light on the Yoga Sutras of Patanjali.

 Iyengar yoga classes are offered throughout the world.
 Iyengar is one of the earliest students of Tirumalai Krishnamacharya, who is often referred to as "the father of modern yoga."
 While modern yoga has arisen from the teachings of Krishnamacharya, it is Iyengar who has been primarily responsible for popularizing yoga around the world.